top of page

 Section 4: Term of Office

 The members of the Executive Committee shall be elected by ballot to serve for two years, and their term of office shall commence upon the adjournment of the Membership Convention, and shall end at the adjournment of the next Membership Convention.
 The Public Policy Director shall serve a two year term which shall commence upon the adjournment of the Public Policy Convention and shall end at the adjournment of the next Public Policy Convention.
 The Chair of each chartered caucus shall serve a one year term which shall commence upon the adjournment of the YDMA Convention at which they are elected and shall end at the adjournment of the next YDMA Convention.
-The Chair of each chartered chapter shall serve a one year term, except if the respective chapter charter shall prescribe a two year term for which an election must be held within 30 days succeeding an even-year YDMA Convention.
+Each regional director shall serve a one year term, and shall be appointed within 30 days succeeding each YDMA Convention.

 Section 5: Vacancies